wyattx05/apple-folders-image-generation/README.md

 3. Adobe Illistrator - To make the background of the images in the dataset white instead of transparent
 4. DiffusionBee  - https://diffusionbee.com

-Inspired by open-genmoji who re-created apples genmoji feature! https://github.com/EvanZhouDev/open-genmoji
+### Inspired by open-genmoji who re-created apples genmoji feature

+https://github.com/EvanZhouDev/open-genmoji